-- 325 Managerial Communication (3) (PR: C or better in English 110 and 111; Major in BADM, minor in MDST or PRLW, or POI) A case-based class in which students analyze business problems and propose persuasive solutions.
-Students share leadership in a seminar-style class as they strengthen writing and speaking skills through peer-evaluated memos, letters, and reports.
-The course requires weekly writing assignments.
-(Spring) - 332 Managerial Finance (3) (PR: ACCT 203) Designed to allow the student to apply basic concepts of finance to the solution of business problems, especially as they pertain to financial decision making; analysis of the financial condition of business firms as a means of recognizing current and long-term financial needs; selection of the most feasible actions necessary to secure best possible financing and most profitable allocation of resources.
-(Fall and Spring) - 333 Database Processing and Design (3) (PR: BADM 299 or CSC 1231, or POI XL: CSC 333) Introduction to database concepts including data modeling, normalization, database design and implementation, data administration, and, as time allows, data warehouses and data mining.
-The course will include hands-on experience using commercially available database software beyond simple desktop databases. - 334 Human Resource Management (3) (PR: Major in BADM or POI) Analysis of current issues and practices in human resource management.
+XL: CSC 333) Introduction to database concepts including data modeling, normalization, database design and implementation, data administration, and, as time allows, data warehouses and data mining.
+The course will include hands-on experience using commercially available database software beyond simple desktop databases. - Human Resource Management (3) (PR: Major in BADM or POI) Analysis of current issues and practices in human resource management.
 The course studies the staffing, training, development, motivation, and compensation of employees.
 Cases and experiential exercises are used to involve students in resolving realistic human resources problems. - 343 Health Care Management (3) (PR: POI) This course will focus on the health care environment in the U.S. with an emphasis on managing the operations of health care facilities.
-The range of topics will include: historical perspective; patient safety; quality; risk management; employee relations; balancing financial, marketing, and operational priorities; understanding physician relations; legal, regulatory and accreditation mandates; customer service; information technology; and advocacy.
+The range of topics will include: historical perspective; patient safety; quality; risk management; employee relations; balancing financial, marketing, and operational priorities; understanding physician relations;

+- legal, regulatory and accreditation mandates; customer service; information technology; and advocacy.
 It will also include the internal and external factors that control the delivery of health care in communities.
-(Fall) - 344 Principles of Real Estate (3) (PR: JR status or POI) This course is designed as an introduction to the field of real estate and deals with the following topical areas: the economic, social, and legal setting of real estate; brokerage and real estate title transfer; value, price and investment; real estate ownership and administration; and real estate horizons. - 351 Operations Management (3) (PR: BADM 299 and STAT 319) An examination of analytical tools designed to improve quality and productivity in manufacturing and service operations.
+(Fall) - Principles of Real Estate (3) (PR: JR status or POI) This course is designed as an introduction to the field of real estate and deals with the following topical areas: the economic, social, and legal setting of real estate; brokerage and real estate title transfer; value, price and investment; real estate ownership and administration; and real estate horizons. - 346 Business Intelligence and Data Analysis (3) (PR: BADM 299 XL:CSC 346)

+This course surveys methods for analyzing, visualizing, and transforming business data to discover patterns that lead to predictive, diagnostic and descriptive models.
+The student will apply many of these methods using spreadsheets and specialized tools with hands-on projects.
+The course also introduces the student to data warehouse design as well as principles of data mining.

+- 347 International Business (3) A broad overview of globalization, purchasing power parity, country differences in legal systems, political systems, economic systems, language, culture, labor costs, resource endowments, import and export regulations, trade agreements, and regional economic integration.
+Each of these factors requires significant changes in how individual business units operate from one country to the next.

+- 351 Operations Management (3) (PR: BADM 299 and STAT 319) An examination of analytical tools designed to improve quality and productivity in manufacturing and service operations.
 Topics include forecasting, inventory management, scheduling, linear programming, and queuing theory.
-(Fall and Spring) - 352 Strategic Management (3) (PR: SR status, EBA major) A capstone course entailing study of the formulation and implementation of strategies in a wide range of businesses.
+(Fall and Spring)

+- 352 Strategic Management (3) (PR: SR status, EBA major) A capstone course entailing study of the formulation and implementation of strategies in a wide range of businesses.
 Emphasis on analyzing and integrating the functional areas of business administration.
-The case study method and a term project offer students the opportunity to apply strategic concepts to "real-world" situations.
+The case study method and a term project offer students the opportunity to apply strategic concepts to "realworld" situations.
 (Fall and Spring)

-353 Entrepreneurship (3) (PR: ACCT 203 and ECON 201) A practical course designed to enhance the student's ability to launch and manage a successful small business.
+- 353 Entrepreneurship (3) (PR: ACCT 203 and ECON 201) A practical course designed to enhance the student's ability to launch and manage a successful small business.
 The focus is on developing strengths and capabilities that are unique to small companies striving for success.
 Topics include strategic management, entrepreneurship, forms of ownership, franchising, cash flow management, sources of funding, business plan development, and others.
 Students create a business plan as part of the course.
 (Fall and Spring)

+- 398 Honors Research (3-6) See page 35.

+- 442 Directed Studies (1-9) See page 35.

+- 444 Internship (1-6) See page 35.

-- 446 Readings (1-9) See page 40.
+- 446 Readings (1-9) See page 35.

-- 448 Research (1-9) See page 40.
+- 448 Research (1-9) See page 35.

-- 450 Seminar (1-9) See page 40.
+- 450 Seminar (1-9) See page 35.

-- 452 Special Projects (1-9) See page 40.
+- 452 Special Projects (1-9) See page 35.

-- 458 Special Topics (1-6) See page 40.
+- 458 Special Topics (1-6) See page 35.